Nature / Fun Happenings

 • June 2: National Gun Violence Awareness Day

-• June 4: National Trails Day
+• June 4: Audacity to Hope Day

 • June 5: National Moonshine Day

-• June 6: D Day
+• June 6: D Day and National Trails Day

-• June 7: Belmont Stakes
+• June 6: Belmont Stakes

 • June 8: World Oceans Day

-• June 9: Donald Ducks Birthday
+• June 9: Donald Duck’s Birthday

 • June 11: National Cotton Candy and Corn on the Cob Day